siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Admissibility and Many-Term Sums.md

 $$

 The arithmetic point is simple: addition is not only a rule for collecting visible values.
-It can also be a rule for joining inner magnitudes through an admissible relation structure.
+It can also be a rule whose term data exposes relation through an admissible descriptor structure.